Führermuseum: Einsatzstab Reichsleiter Rosenberg (ERR)

 In the "authoritarian anarchy" and "administrative chaos" that was typical of the way the Third Reich operated, the Sonderauftrag Linz was not the only Nazi agency collecting artworks.
 In France, as in many other countries in Europe, the office of Einsatzstab Reichsleiter Rosenberg (Special Purposes Reich Leader Rosenberg) was the primary agency.
-On 5 November 1940, a directive from Reichsmarshall Hermann Göring to Alfred Rosenberg, the head of the ERR, and to the Chief of Military Administration in Paris outlines the several categories of "ownerless" art confiscated from Jews for "safeguarding".
-One of the categories were "Those art objects for the further disposition of which the Führer has reserved for himself the right of decision," while other categories were those works desired by Göring himself, those destined for German museums other than the Führermuseum.
+On 5 November 1940, a directive from Reichsmarschall Hermann Göring to Alfred Rosenberg, the head of the ERR, and to the Chief of Military Administration in Paris, outlines the several categories of "ownerless" art confiscated from Jews for what was referred to as "safeguarding".
+One of the categories were: "those art objects for the further disposition of which the Führer has reserved for himself the right of decision".
+Other categories were those works desired by Göring himself, and those destined for German museums apart from the Führermuseum.
 Although the directive was intended to be effective immediately, Göring indicates that he had yet to clear it with Hitler, but intended to do so.

-Hitler then issued on 18 November his own directive, a Führerbefehl similar to the ones he had issued for Poland and Austria, announcing his prerogative over all confiscated art in the occupied Western territories.
+Hitler then issued on 18 November his own directive, a Führerbefehl similar to the ones he had issued for Poland and Austria, announcing his prerogative over all confiscated art in occupied Western Europe.
 Rosenberg thus became a formal procurement agent for the Führermuseum, except when Göring intervened.
 This apparently brought about some internecine squabbling, as Dr. Posse had been given the authority to act on Hitler's behalf, and the German commanders of occupied countries were required to keep him regularly informed about their confiscations of artwork.
 Probably because of Göring's interference, Posse formally requested that the Reich Chancellery reiterate his power to act for the Führer.
 The result was a "general high-level directive" confirming Hitler's primacy through Posse, and a direction to Posse to review the ERR's inventory in regard to the needs of the planned museum in Linz.

 On 20 March 1941, Rosenberg reported that his unit had proceeded to follow the directive, having "collected" over 4000 items; those personally selected by Göring had already been shipped by train to the air-raid shelters of the Führer Building in Munich.
-Several years later, on 16 April 1943, Rosenberg sent Hitler photographs of some of the more valuable paintings confiscated from the Western Occupied Territories, to add to the 53 photographs he had sent earlier.
+Several years later, on 16 April 1943, Rosenberg sent Hitler photographs of some of the more valuable paintings seized from throughout Western Europe, in addition to the 53 photographs he had sent earlier.
 Rosenberg asked for permission to see Hitler personally, to present a catalog of works seized, as well as 20 additional folders of photographs.

-By one conservative estimate, about 21,903 objects were confiscated from France.
-Of these, about 700 went to Göring.
-53 were earmarked for the Führermuseum in Linz.
-Rosenberg kept the rest under his own control until 1945.
+By one conservative estimate, about 21,903 objects were confiscated from France alone.
+Of these, about 700 went to Göring, 53 were earmarked for the Führermuseum in Linz, while Rosenberg kept the rest under his own control until 1945.
 In 2008, the German Historic Museum of Berlin published a database with paintings collected for the Führermuseum and for other museums in the German Reich.